Already have an account?

 Apply in 1 click

-Finding a job can be one of the most difficult and frustrating part of your week, whether you're looking for a job abroad or at home, let's take a look at how you can get your CV in tip top shape and find a job in no time!
+Finding a job can be one of the most difficult and frustrating part of your week, whether you're looking for a job abroad or at home.
+Especially when you have experience in various industries and are not sure how to approach that issue when writing your resume.
+Let's take a look at how you can get your CV in tip top shape and find a job in no time!

 What a great problem to have!
 Before putting those editing skills to work, start on a positive note and take a good look at your CV: you have experience, you have diversity, and surely by now you’ve accumulated your fair share of workplace knowledge such as dealing with colleagues and managers, rules and regulations.

 Trust me; it was worth the effort!
 So, let's have a look at how to structure your CV having experience across multiple industries: